First Conditional Sentence examples in English

 Here are 10 examples to help you see how the first conditional works in real-life situations:

-• If I see Maria tomorrow, I’ll tell him the news.
+• If I see Maria tomorrow, I'll tell her the news.

 • If you eat too much sugar, you'll feel sick.